Bicyclist struck, killed at Ironman Triathlon Race

-A bicyclist on a bike path at the Ironman Triathlon Race has died after being struck by a vehicle Sunday morning on U.S. 23 in Delaware, according to the Delaware County Fire Department.
+A bicyclist participating in the Ironman Triathlon Race has died after being struck by a vehicle Sunday morning on U.S. 23 in Delaware, according to the Delaware County Fire Department.

-The bicyclist reportedly was struck just before 9:30 a.m. when the individual got out of the water and got on to the bike path and went toward entrance 23, which is the beginning of the bike section of the Ironman race.
+The woman was reportedly struck by a commercial vehicle just before 9 a.m. when she got out of the water and got on to the bike path and went toward entrance 23, which is the beginning of the bike section of the Ironman race.

+The woman’s husband is reportedly still racing and authorities are trying to contact him.

 U.S. 23 has been shut down.

+The Ohio State Highway Patrol is interviewing multiple witnesses about the incident and troopers say the investigation into the crash is ongoing.

-The name and gender of the victim and additional details about the crash has not been released.
+The name of the victim and additional details about the crash have not been released.

 The Ironman Triathlon Race in Delaware has about 2,600 people participating in the event this year.